Current Students

 How incredibly supportive and collaborative our students and advisors are!
 Everyone is looking out for you to succeed!

-Kita is a first-year student on Dr. Long's team.
-She received her undergraduate degree is psychology with minors in Spanish and Africana studies from NC State University.
-Her current research interests include designing, implementing, and evaluating behavioral supports in schools with students who display problem behaviors using a cultural-ecological framework.
-Prior to attending LSU, Kita served as an AmeriCorps member working with the NC State College Advising Corps to provide postsecondary education access and advising to high school students from a rural, low socioeconomic background.
-Outside of school, she enjoys traveling, live music, going on nature walks, and spending time with friends.
-Kita is excited to build positive, long-lasting relationships with her faculty advisor, her cohort, and the CRISP Lab teammates.
+Kita is a 3rd-year school psychology student on Dr. Anna Long’s team.
+She received her B.A. in Psychology with minors in Spanish and Africana Studies from NC State University in 2021.
+Prior to attending LSU, Kita served for two years as an AmeriCorps member working with the NC State College Advising Corps to provide postsecondary education access and advising to high school students from rural backgrounds.
+Her current research interests include implementing and evaluating behavioral interventions in schools with students who display problem behaviors using a cultural-ecological framework.
+Her current research broadly involves examining and exploring mental health help-seeking among Black students in a school context.
+Outside of her studies, she enjoys traveling, live music, going on nature walks, and spending time with friends.

-Delaney is a first-year student in the CRISP Lab.
-She obtained a Bachelor of Science in Psychology from LSU, while working as a Supplemental Instruction Leader and undergrad RA.
+Delaney is a third-year student in the CRISP Lab.
+Born and raised in Louisiana, she obtained a Bachelor of Science in Psychology from LSU, while working as a Supplemental Instruction Leader and undergrad RA.
 Prior to starting LSU's School Psychology PhD program, Delaney worked as a research associate for the CRISP Lab assisting Dr. Long and her students with their research projects.
-Currently, she is broadly interested in teachers' discipline practices, as well as help seeking in an academic context.
+Currently, her broad research interests include exploring the mental health of students with disabilities and the utility of universal mental health screening as a way to assess and intervene with this population.
 During her free time, she enjoys taking her dog to the park and roller skating.

 Favorite part of LSU School Psych: